haykghazaryan-st/haykghazaryan-st.github.io/team.markdown

 container_class: container
 ---

-At ServiceTitan Armenia we are driven by a common set of values that compel us to give our work all we've got; to change lives, to be a great team, and to achieve the extraordinary.
-ServiceTitan’s impressive growth is a reflection of the meaningful difference the product is making on the ground.
-Behind the company’s success is our talented team of unique individuals who all bring something fresh to the table.
+At ServiceTitan Armenia, we are driven by a common set of values that compel us to give our work all we've got; to <strong>change lives</strong>, to <strong>be a great team</strong>, and <strong>to achieve the extraordinary</strong>.
+ServiceTitan’s impressive growth is a reflection of the meaningful difference the product is making on the ground, and behind the company’s success is our talented team of unique individuals who all bring something fresh to the table.

-We strive to make sure that everyone’s backgrounds, skillsets, and experiences are acknowledged and career growth opportunities are provided.
-We value the importance for our team members to work with world-class talent, design new products and features, have abundant career growth opportunities, and be a part of a diverse, inclusive, and dynamic working culture.
+We strive to make sure that the backgrounds, skill sets, and experiences of everyone we hire are considered and career growth opportunities are catered to each individual.
+We provide the opportunity for our team to work with world-class talent, design new products and features, and be a part of a diverse, inclusive, and dynamic working culture.

+We have been incredibly fortunate to have built an all-around rock star team of over 1,000 Titans across the globe.
+We encourage our team to perform at their best and give them room to make a considerable impact every day by providing a premier experience to our customers.

 {% include slider.html images=page.images %}

-We have been incredibly fortunate to have built an all-around rock star team of over 1000 Titans across the globe.
-Our team members come from some of the best companies like Google, LinkedIn, SpaceX, Netflix, Amazon, Microsoft, Riot Games etc. We encourage our team to perform at their best and give them room to make a considerable impact every day by providing a premier experience to our customers.

 {% include_relative team_1.markdown %}